minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To access the records of the state’s Criminal Courts online, visit the Minnesota District (Trial) Court Case Search portal and click the link leading to Criminal/Traffic/Petty Case Records.
 You may select a county to restrict your search to the records of the Criminal Courts in a particular county.

-To access the records of criminal case appeals heard in Minnesota Court of Appeals and/or Supreme Court, visit the Minnesota Appellate Courts Case Management System.
+To access the records of criminal case appeals heard in the Minnesota Court of Appeals and/or Supreme Court, visit the Minnesota Appellate Courts Case Management System.
 In addition to case records, this search portal also provides access to court opinions.

-To view Minnesota Criminal Court records in person, requesters typically need to visit the courthouse where the case was heard and records kept.
+To view Minnesota Criminal Court records in person, requesters typically need to visit the courthouse where the case was heard and where the records are kept.
 Each District Court in the state has public access terminals and allows members of the public electronic access to the records of all courts in the state.
 These terminals provide access to more cases and offer more case details than online electronic records portals.
 Paper copies of the records of cases heard in the local District Court are also available for inspection at each courthouse.

 Publicly available records may be accessible from some third-party websites.
 Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites.
-As such, record results, accuracy and availability may differ from official channels.
+Third-party sites are not government-sponsored websites.
+As such, record results, accuracy, and availability may differ from official channels.

 How to Request Copies of Minnesota Criminal Court Records

 The first step to requesting Criminal Court records by mail is visiting the website of the District Court in the county where the case was heard.
 Download the Copy Request Form on the website and complete it.
-Include copies of identification cards and other documents requested as well as a check or money order for copy fees.
+Include copies of identification cards and other documents requested, as well as a check or money order for copy fees.
 Send the request to the address listed on the form and/or the District Court website.

 How Do I Request Criminal History Records in Minnesota?